mujisung/mujisung.github.io/README.md

 # [mujisung website for second brain, zettelkasten](https://mujisung.github.io)

-This is a website for study, second brain zettelkasten, for Youngseob Won, undergraduate in Computer Science and Engineering, KyungHee University, South Korea.
+This is a website for study, second brain zettelkasten, for Youngseob Won, graduate in Computer Science and Engineering, KyungHee University, South Korea.

-current interest is at explainability, reasoning.
+Current interest is at explainability, reasoning.
 Currently doing masters at AMILAB, KyungHee University.